e-mail: bok@dhit.pl

 • They are exceptionally resistant to demagnetization caused by an external magnetic field,

-• Wide application in modern technologies – find application in HDD drives, electric motors, medical apparatus and other modern machines.
+• Wide application in the industry of new technologies – are used in HDD drives, electric drive mechanisms, medical equipment or very modern machines.

 Disadvantages of neodymium magnets: